pongasoft/emscripten-glfw/README.md

 ### Using emscripten port

-> #### Warning
-> At this time, the contrib port contains a critical issue (if your application use the gamepad API)
-> which won't be available until the next version of emscripten is officially released.
-You can use the port that is
-> checked-in under `port` instead: `--use-port=port/emscripten-glfw3.py`

-Since emscripten 3.1.54, using this port is really easy via the `--use-port=contrib.glfw3` option (no need to clone this repo at all!).
+Since emscripten 3.1.55, using this port is really easy via the `--use-port=contrib.glfw3` option (no need to clone this repo at all!).
 This is the recommended method to use this project.

 Example: